Conight/RemoteDock/README.md

 open /Applications/RemoteDock.app
 ```

 This command removes Gatekeeper quarantine metadata from the app bundle.
 It does not sign, notarize, or verify the app.
+If Terminal reports a permission error, run the same command with `sudo`.

 ## Requirements